 Our top priority across everything we do is to provide clinically valid and accurate results and information.

-We work with independent labs who are registered with the Care Quality Commission (CQC) and accredited by the UK Accreditation Service (UKAS).
+We work with independent labs who are registered with the Care Quality Commission (CQC).

 Our labs use various monitoring techniques to ensure compliance with ISO laboratory standards and to make sure the test results they produce are reliable.